The Sweet Far Thing: Plot

 After a three month absence, Kartik finds Gemma at Spence Academy to tell her that their destinies should not cross again.
 Heartbroken, Gemma angrily stomps off, trying to appear aloof.
 A later meeting at a boat dock in London crushes Gemma's hope that they could be together.
 Kartik enlists as a sailor aboard HMS Orlando as an escape from Gemma and the Rakshana.
 He refuses to reveal to Gemma the details of his business with the Rakshana or what he will do beyond being a sailor.
 Despite his coldness, Gemma continues to long for his touch.
 While waiting for his boat to come in, Kartik lives with the gypsies and helps Gemma arrange a meeting with the Rakshana.
 The topic of the meeting was her brother Tom, whom the Rakshana was trying to enlist in the club.
 The meeting was cut short by Mr. Fowlson, a loyal Rakshana member, who unsuccessfully tried to capture Kartik and Gemma.
 The cost for their safe escape was Mr. Fowlson's discovery that Gemma did indeed have the magic, unlike what she had said to him previously.

 At the peak of her tolerance, Gemma finally gave in to her visions and tried to follow the clues left by a mysterious girl in a characteristic lavender dress.
-This leads her to an illusionist who informs Gemma that this girl lived at Spence during her mothers time there.
+This leads her to an illusionist who informs Gemma that this girl lived at Spence during her mother's time there.
 On a whim Gemma and her troupe of girls venture into the winterlands to find The Tree of All Souls.
 When they find it they all place their hands upon its bark and see different 'visions'.
 Gemma alone had a talk with Eugenia Spence who informed her more of the girl in the lavender dress.
 She also learns that the girl had in possession a dagger which posed a threat to the Winterland creatures.